theupdateframework/taps/candidate-wireline-format.md

 To ensure that the formats and design decisions described in a POUF work in practice, a POUF should be based on a working TUF implementation.
 The implementation may be open or closed source, but the author of the POUF should attest that the POUF has been implemented and that it provides a complete picture of a TUF implementation.
+This ensures that the POUF includes all elements for interoperability with the implementation.

-The current status of a POUF will be described with a status of Draft, Accepted, or Obsolete.
+The current status of a POUF will be described with a status of Draft, In Use, or Obsolete.
-A draft POUF is still in progress, an accepted POUF is a completed POUF, and an obsolete POUF is outdated, but maintained for backwards compatibility.
+A draft POUF is still in progress, an in use POUF is a completed POUF, and an obsolete POUF is outdated, but maintained for backwards compatibility.
+These statuses are maintained by the POUF author and included in the header of the POUF.
-These statuses allow POUFs in all stages to be made available while clarifying which are ready to be implemented.
+They allow POUFs in all stages to be made available while clarifying which are ready to be implemented.

 POUFs may be changed over time to account for changes to the TUF specification, updates to protocols, or other design changes.
-To indicate that a change has occurred, new version numbers may be assigned to the POUF.
+To indicate that a change has occurred, new version numbers should be assigned to the POUF.
 The version number will be stored in the POUF header as described in {#pouf-format}.
 In order for a POUF implementer to know if their implementation needs to be updated, any changes that make a POUF not backwards compatible should result in a new version number.
 The format and management of version numbers is left to the POUF author, but standard formats like Semantic Versioning (https://semver.org/) are recommended for clarity and consistency with TUF.
 In addition, POUF authors may refer to how TUF manages updates to ensure that non backwards compatible POUFs do not interfere with TUF communication.